IthamarBaron/DICE/README.md

 ## How To Run

-    1. Start the make sure to set the Token variable to your bot Token.
+    1. Make sure to set the Token variable to your bot Token.
     2. Run `Server`.
     3. Run `ClientUI`.
     4. Enter the ip you want to connect to (defaults to local host 127.0.0.1).